Transfer 1 match in two matchstick groups puzzle: Transfer 1 match from Group 2 to Group 1 to make Group 2 three times of Group 1. Solve in 15 mins.

 Seems confusing?
-It is not so much difficult a puzzle as it may seem.
+It is not so much difficult as it may seem.
 Just jump in and start thinking logically.
 You will be home in no time.

-At the first stage I jot down what exactly is stated and what I can assume from puzzle description.
+At the first stage, I jot down what exactly is stated and what I can assume from the puzzle description.

-This step is important and is a very basic one.
-Even for solving word math problems we do go through this step automatically without realizing that we have done so.
+This step is important and is very basic.
+Even for solving word math problems we go through this step automatically without realizing it.

-In this step essentially I understand in simplest language all that may be understood clearly at this very start of solving the puzzle.
+In this step, I understand in the simplest language all that may be understood clearly at this very start of solving the puzzle.

-So I specify the FACTS described in the puzzle as well as the IMPLICATIONS that I can discover from the puzzle description,
+So I specify the FACTS described in the puzzle and the IMPLICATIONS that I can discover from the puzzle description,

 - After transferring 1 match from 14 match group to 6 match group, I would have a 13 match group and the other a 7 match group.
 Both must be enclosed areas.